bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- overcast clouds
+- light rain
-- 95% humidity
+- 96% humidity
 - 7 mph wind
 - 0.14 inches of precipitation in the past 24 hours